LOGO

 Dorothea J. (Stewart) Sloan, wife of Denzil W., retired from Owens-Illinois.
 They have one son, Denzil W., Jr. Dorothea is an Animal Rights activist in Fairmont.
 She is involved in Cat Rescue and is an advocate of the Spay/Neuter & No Kill policies, regarding domestic animals.

 Esta (Stewart) Brower, R. N., married Oliver Brower and moved to Pittsburgh, Pa.
 Following Oliver's death in 1967, Esta resumed her nursing career.
 She was a private duty nurse for a number of patients from old and distinguished Pittsburgh families.
-Her only child, Larry, is a retired U.S.A.F.
+Her only child, Oliver Larry, is a retired U.S.A.F.
 Colonel.

 Howard N. Stewart is currently serving as a supervisor for Vernon Township, Crawford County, Pa.
 During his career, he was a policeman and later served numerous terms as sheriff of Crawford County.